 What Is Customer Data?

 Customer data is information that depicts a person’s behavioral, demographic, and personal details.
 Consumers provide this data by interacting with companies through their websites, social media pages, surveys, and other on and offline channels.
+Customer data is essential for businesses to personalize their marketing efforts, enabling them to accurately tailor their messaging and target specific demographics.
+For example, by combining customer data with insights from a flyer distribution campaign, companies can optimize their outreach strategies and deliver more relevant and impactful messaging to their target audience.

 Types Of Customer Data